Paris Opera Awards

-The Paris Opera Awards (POA) is an international contest for opera singers held in Paris, France.
+The Paris Opera Awards (POA) was an international contest for opera singers held in Paris, France.
 It is held under the patronage of the French representation at the European Commission.

 History

 The first edition of POA was launched in March 2012.
-It allowed seventy-eight opera singers from South Africa, Albania, Germany, Argentina, Armenia, Austria, Australia, Belgium, Bosnia and Herzegovina, Bulgaria, Georgia, Italy, Japan, Mexico, the Netherlands, Poland, the Czech Republic, the United Kingdom, the United States, Russia, Switzerland, Ukraine and Uruguay to participate.
-The fifty best results were reviewed by the panel of judges.
-The ten finalists (five women and five men) auditioned for the judges at the Salle Gaveau in Paris on January 4, 2013.
+It allowed 78 opera singers from all over the world to participate.
+The 50 best results were reviewed by the panel of judges.
+The ten finalists, five of each gender, auditioned for the judges at the Salle Gaveau in Paris on January 4, 2013.
 Olivier Bellamy of Radio Classique was the host.
 The gala was dedicated to Maria Callas.

 Objective

 This award is an international competition for opera singers.
 It aims to help showcase opera singers to the professional opera world and to the Parisian public.
-The contest is open to all opera singers who are at least 18 years old.
+The contest is open to all opera singers aged 18 or older.
 It is open to the following voice types: soprano, mezzo-soprano, contralto, countertenor, tenor, baritone, and bass.
 The winners are chosen by the judges at the finals gala in Paris which is open to the public.
 The most important prize that the competition confers is the fame that the award confers.